RevealBi/Documentation/en/dashboards/sharing-dashboards/share-a-dashboard.md

 dashboard with and their access level.
 You can change their access level by selecting a new one from the dropdown menu next to their name.

-> [!NOTE]
-> Names of users, who have still not accepted the shared dashboard, will appear greyed out in the list.
-You cannot change their access level before they accept the dashboard.

 **You can also unshare any dashboard at any time** by accessing the Share dialog and selecting *Remove* from the dropdown menu next to any member's name.